March Madness Betting Sites in Colorado

 DraftKings Zero Right Bracket Challenge

-DraftKings is shaking things up and doing something a bit different than other sportsbooks with its Zero Right Bracket Challenge.
+DraftKings shook things up with something a bit different than other sportsbooks with its Zero Right Bracket Challenge.
 In short, it’s the opposite of trying to get a perfect bracket.
 You’ll get points for every correct pick, but that’s not a good thing — the goal is to be as close to zero as possible when March Madness concludes.
 The player with the bracket closest to zero will win $100,000.

 • Make it all the way to the end, in which you’ll win a share of the first-place prize